 What is the Mind-Muscle Connection?

-The mind-muscle connection is a concept that refers to the conscious, focused activation of a specific muscle or muscle group during exercise.
-In other words, it's about honing in on the targeted muscle and mentally engaging it during each repetition.
-This technique is particularly beneficial for intermediate lifters who want to maximize muscle activation and optimize their strength and muscle gains.
+The mind-muscle connection, also known as specific muscle contractions or muscle work, is a concept that refers to the conscious, focused activation of a specific muscle or muscle group during exercise, including strength training and bodybuilding.
+Bodybuilders such as Arnold Schwarzenegger put an emphasis on debunking the misconception that it is a shortcut for beginners, saying that it is key to envision the muscles growing.
+In other words, it's about honing in on the targeted muscle and mentally engaging it during each repetition and movement pattern.
+This technique of muscle work is particularly beneficial for intermediate lifters who want to maximize muscle activation and optimize their strength and muscle gains.

 As you progress in your lifting journey, you may find that your growth has plateaued, or that you're not making the strength gains you once were.
 By tapping into the mind-muscle connection, you can give your workouts a boost and break through those plateaus.